Non-cooperation movement (2024): Violence against minorities

 Hours after Hasina's departure, reports surfaced about attacks against Hindus in Bangladesh as due to the collapse of governmental law enforcement agencies.
 Haradhan Roy, a Hindu councilor from the Awami League in Rangpur, and Mrinal Kanti Chatterjee, a Hindu school teacher in Dhaka were killed.
 According to the Investigation conducted by Prothom Alo correspondents across 64 districts and 67 upazilas between 5–20 August 2024, 1,068 attacks on the minority community occurred in 49 districts.
 Two members of the Hindu community were killed in the violence, and a total of 912 attacks were documented.
 Of these, in at least 506 cases, the victims were affiliated with Awami League.
 The Hindu Buddhist Christian Unity Council reported that from August 4 to August 20, a total of 2,010 incidents (including 69 temples) of attacks on minorities took place across the country within this 16-day period.
 Among the incidents, homes of 157 families were vandalised, looted, and set on fire, while some of their businesses were also attacked.

 According to most observers, the attacks were largely politically motivated where victims were primarily Awami League leaders, activists, and police.
 However, many Hindus with no political affiliation were also affected.
 The coordinators of the student movement denounced these attacks and urged the public not to participate in such violence.

 Thousands of Bangladeshi Hindus attempted to flee to India after being attacked, however, they were turned back by the border guards from both countries.
 Indian Border Security Force (BSF) arrested nearly a dozen Bangladeshis who were trying to cross the border to escape the violence and political unrest.
 In Lalmonirhat, an Awami League leader was seen spreading rumors, urging local Hindus to gather at the border with India and engage with Indian leaders who were expected to arrive there.
 Reportedly, he successfully assembled thousands of Hindus at the border before they were dispersed by the BGB and local police.

 Meanwhile, students and members of the Muslim community, including madrasa students, were seen standing guard at temples and churches to protect them.
-Chief adviser to the interim government, Muhammad Yunus, also denounced the violence, stating that there was no room for discrimination in Bangladesh.
+Chief adviser Muhammad Yunus, also denounced the violence, stating that there was no room for discrimination in Bangladesh.
 The interim government also assured that it would "immediately sit with the representative bodies and other concerned groups to find ways to resolve such heinous attacks".

 Similar reports of Islamist mobs perpetrating violence against other minorities like Christians & Ahmadiyyas alongside vandalising tombs of Sufi saints emerged in various parts of the country in midst of collapse of law and order.
 Reports of houses belonging to ethnic minorities like the Kurukh and Chakma being torched by mobs have also emerged.